CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module CON.7 Information security on trips abroad.md

 * Contents of applicable ** internal regulations ** for business trips abroad and overview of information to be protected, threats and measures for the security of information, with and without IT use.
 * ** Workplace Environment **: ** ** Employees must instruct them to decide, prior to each mobile trip abroad, if their environment is suitable as a mobile workstation, especially with regard to information security.
-* ** Prohibition of use of hardware and software ** that has not been released: All employees must be informed again before traveling abroad about the prohibition of the use of unauthorized hardware and software.
+* ** Prohibition of use of hardware and software ** that has not been released: All employees must be informed again before traveling abroad about the prohibition of the use of unreleased hardware and software.
 * ** Malicious programs **: Safety instructions or regulations to be respected should be issued to employees who avoid or reduce infection of portable IT systems with malicious programs.
 However, if a portable IT system becomes infected with a malicious program, the incident must be immediately communicated to a central reporting office of the institution.
 Here central contact persons must be named and made known.
 In addition, compliance with anti-malware regulations should be regularly and randomly checked.
 * ** Password Usage **: Users should be instructed to use password protection passwords that are adequate in their complexity.
 In addition, these should put a special emphasis on the secrecy of their password.
 Passwords must be changed immediately as soon as they have become known or suspected of being unauthorized.
 Access to the institution's IT systems should be secured with multi-factor authentication.
-* ** Prevention of unsecured network access **: Users may not use a public network or network access of foreign institutions (WLAN and LAN) directly or unsecured in order to access internal resources.
+* ** Prevention of unsecured network access **: Users are not allowed to use a public network or network access of foreign institutions (WLAN and LAN) either directly or unsecured in order to access internal resources.
 Such accesses are generally considered untrustworthy.
 * ** IT and data carrier transport **: Established rules for carrying portable IT systems and data media should be noted and implemented.
 In some cases, the high level of protection required for the confidentiality of information must also be taken into account.
 Therefore, mobile IT systems and media should be fully encrypted.
 * ** Compulsory information on country-specific regulations, travel and environmental conditions **: Before employees travel, they should inform themselves about the current security situation as well as legal and regulatory requirements.
 Specific travel and safety information can be obtained from the German Foreign Office, see https://www.auswaertiges-amt.de/DE/Laenderinformationen/SicherheitshinweiseA-Z-Laenderauswahlseite\_node.html.
-Information on security-related topics should be obtained by ISB and made available to employees.
+Information on security-related issues should be obtained by the ISB and made available to employees.
 * ** Communication with your own institution and business partners **: Institution-internal regulations should be made and lived for communication on the move (eg use of secured connections).
 Both e-mail and landline and mobile phones can be easily spied out, so any communication needs to be secured to pass on high-sensitive information with end-to-end encryption.
 * ** Attention of employees during work abroad **: Regulations should be made regarding the behavior of employees abroad.
 In addition, employees should not talk to strangers about the purpose of their trip and their employer to protect business-critical information.
 Accordingly, an employee should become suspicious of unusually high demand on work or employer issues.
 ** Acceptance of gifts **: Accepting gifts is often difficult, as consideration is usually expected.
 Therefore, employees have to be informed about how to proceed in such cases.